federicoverly/ReactNative-navigation/README.md

 # ReactNative-navigation

-React Native projec that explores navigation: stack and drawer navigation.
+React Native projec that explores navigation: stack, drawer navigation, botton tab and top tab.
+Also plays a bit with icons.